cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 Use this section if you want the minimum configuration to start uploading audit logs to your bucket.

+For field descriptions and defaults, see [Global audit configuration reference](#global-audit-configuration-reference).

 ### Minimum required configuration

 At a minimum, you must: